 Solvita Soil Health Suite

-Testing soil quality for sustainable productivity – often referred to as soil health – requires more than just testing for nutrients.
-It is commonly accepted that such testing must encompass a quality triangle including a chemical, biological and physical segment.
-Woods End Soil Lab is now providing the Solvita Soil Health Suite for each segment:
+Testing soil quality for sustainable productivity – often referred to as soil health – requires more than just testing for inorganic nutrients.
+It is commonly accepted that such testing must encompass a quality triangle including chemical, biological and physical traits.
+The

-Soil testing is widely considered to be the backbone of modern agricultural productivity – matching yields to measured soil fertility.
+Soil testing is widely considered to be the backbone of modern agricultural productivity – matching soil fertility to potential yields.
 Without seasonal monitoring of soil nutrient levels a grower faces the risk of incorrectly estimating yield potential.
-In addition, increased environmental concerns for groundwater quality mean that soil nutrients must not be over-excessive.
-From both these perspectives it is hard to imagine agriculture without soil testing.
+In addition, increased environmental concerns for declining soil quality and reduced groundwater quality mean that soil nutrient intensity must be better controlled.
+From all these perspectives it is hard to imagine agriculture without soil testing.